IBM/auction-events/README.md

   ```

 * In the invoke-emit.js application, you will see the following code:
 It is important to note that in order for the `getClient` method to actually get the connection.profile content, you need to have line #4 occur before line #6.
 If you don't, then the `client` constant will be `null`.
-It is important you have the order correct to sun this code successfully.
+It is important you have the order correct to run the code successfully.

-`const network = await gateway.getNetwork(channelName);` occur prior to the

 ```bash
 1. // A gateway defines the peers used to access Fabric networks